lwillem/socrates_rshiny/doc/doc_data_updates.md

 - **Major Update of CoMix Datasets**: The latest ZENODO version resolved an issue with `part_id` in the contact data, which previously listed only the `part_id` of the last wave a participant joined.
 While average rates may not change significantly, wave-specific values show considerable variation.

 - **Correction of Poland and Portugal CoMix Data**: Fixed a previous issue in SOCRATES where data for Poland and Portugal was switched, referencing descriptions from Verelst et al. (2021) for validation.
-The current labels in the ZENODO data is correct.
+The current labels in the ZENODO data are correct.

 - **Belgian CoMix Data**: Merged data from `belgium2020_comix`, `comix_multi`, and `comix_update` to compile all 48 survey waves.
 Resolved age-range inconsistencies (see commit on the check function).
 Standardized panel notation: instances of "Panel B" and "Panel BC" on the same dates were merged to "Panel BC" for consistency across waves.
 Renamed `part_age_min` and `part_age_max` to `part_age_est_min` and `part_age_est_max`, respectively.